Chart Color Schemes

 Capel Sound features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 54.3% of all households, including 13.4% couples with children, 27.9% couples without children, and 12.1% single parent families.
 Non-family households comprise the remaining 45.7%, with lone person households at 43.1% and group households making up 2.4%.
-The median household size is 1.9 people, which is smaller than Greater Melbourne's average of 2.4.
+The median household size is 1.9 people, smaller than Greater Melbourne's average of 2.4.

 Frequently Asked Questions - Households